 Ms. Franke, an independent director of the Company and Sallie Mae Bank, our wholly-owned subsidiary (the "Bank"), serves as the first woman to chair the Board of Directors of the Company as well as the Board of Directors of the Bank.
-Our independent Board Chair serves as the principal representative of the Board of Directors, presiding over meetings of the Board of Directors and stockholders.
+Our independent Board Chair serves as the principal representative of the Board of Directors, presiding over meetings of the Board of Directors.
 Mr. Witter, our CEO, serves as a member of the Board of Directors.
-The Board of Directors believes an independent director is best situated to serve as Board Chair as an effective counterbalance to management and our CEO, who also serves on the Board of Directors.
-By separating the CEO role from the Board Chair role, the Company is currently put in the best position to oversee all executives of the Company, monitor and respond to key risks and strategic initiatives at the Company, and act in the best interest of stockholders.
-The Board of Directors believes the Company is currently best served by separating the roles of Board Chair and CEO, while, subject to Sallie Mae's By-Laws, the Board of Directors reserves the right to revisit this structure and combine the two roles, depending on the future needs and strategy of the Company at any given point in time.
+The Board of Directors believes, at this time, an independent director is best situated to serve as Board Chair as an effective counterbalance to management and our CEO.
+By separating the CEO role from the Board Chair role, the Company is put in the best position to oversee all executives of the Company, monitor and respond to key risks and strategic initiatives at the Company, and act in the best interest of stockholders.
+The Board of Directors believes the Company is currently best served by separating the roles of Board Chair and CEO, while, subject to Sallie Mae's Bylaws, the Board of Directors reserves the right to revisit this structure and combine the two roles, depending on the future needs and strategy of the Company at any given point in time.